[Abbie is] "Down to earth, sensible and pragmatic"

 I head our Public Services & Mutuals and Health & Social Care sector groups.

-Advising on the spin out of the children’s services departments of Richmond and Kingston councils (£115m services) to a community interest company wholly owned by the two councils.
+I advised on the spin out of the children’s services departments of Richmond and Kingston councils (£115m services) to a community interest company wholly owned by the two councils.
 It has gone from strength to strength with the DfE recently citing it as an example of best practice.

-Advising the legal team at Comic Relief and Sports Relief on a wide variety of issues as and when they arise, often at short notice.
+I advised the legal team at Comic Relief and Sports Relief on a wide variety of issues as and when they arise, often at short notice.
 Matters include social finance, grant making and high profile fundraising initiatives.

-Advising on the establishment of the Safer Tourism Foundation follow the very sad deaths of two children on a Thomas Cook holiday, Thomas Cook worked with the children’s mother and others to setup this foundation.
+I advised on the establishment of the Safer Tourism Foundation follow the very sad deaths of two children on a Thomas Cook holiday, Thomas Cook worked with the children’s mother and others to setup this foundation.